In order to conduct a fireworks display on or over navigable waters, you will need to submit an application form to close waters.

-The Department of Transport's Marine Officers controlling the on-water activities for the event recommend that boat owners complete a thorough check of safety equipment on board their vessel and ensure it has the correct combination of navigation lights.
+Department of Transport's Marine Officers controlling the on-water activities for the event recommend boat owners complete a thorough check of safety equipment on board their vessel and ensure navigation lights are working.

-- There will be a 300 metre exclusion zone around the firework barges and pontoons within Perth Water from 6:00 pm on the 25th January 2019 until 08:00 am on the 27th January 2019.
+- There will be an exclusion zone (as marked in red, please refer to map) around the firework barges and pontoons within Perth Water from 6:00am on the 25 January 2022 until 8:00 am on the 27 January 2022.

 Anchoring is only permitted in the designated spectator areas.
 Skippers anchor at their own risk and are reminded to ensure that there is sufficient water depth for their vessel, also to be courteous to other boaters, don’t push in and ensure you have adequate swing room between other vessels when anchoring.